spine-tools/SpineOpt.jl/docs/src/tutorial/unit_commitment.md

 ## Introduction

 Welcome to our tutorial, where we will walk you through the process of adding unit commitment constraints in SpineOpt using Spine Toolbox.
-To get the most out of this tutorial, we suggest first completing the Simple System tutorial, which can be found [here](https://spine-tools.github.io/SpineOpt.jl/latest/tutorial/simple_system/).
+To get the most out of this tutorial, we suggest first completing the [Simple system tutorial](@ref).

 ### Model assumptions